wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 # 2. Introduction
 This is a manual for helping getting started as a Wanchain Galaxy Consensus node operator.
 You can follow along with this manual and help test the proof of concept version of Galaxy Consensus.

+**Software Environment**
+- We recommend using Linux or MacOS
+- Docker services
+- Install Golang from https://golang.org/ and set GO environment variables `$GOPATH` and `$GOROOT`

 # 3. Contents

 <!-- TOC -->